guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 </em>
 </div>

 That evening, after dinner, we decided to go to the farther end of the island for the second most exciting thing that Holbox offered - planktons.
 It was a long walk and we alternated between the beach and the path parallel to it.
 Eventually we reached the end of the road and a narrow path led on into the dark mangroves.
 We continued and managed to find the beach somehow.
-At a distance we could hear some kayakers taking and laughing.
+At a distance we could hear some kayakers talking and laughing.
 It was dark enough but since the water was so calm, we needed to wade the water for the planktons to glimmer.
 I took off my clothes and got into the water but to my surprise, Parul stayed behind.
 She was getting spooked by the darkness and the water was not really inviting her.
 I waded a little ahead and saw a most unexpected magical thing.
 A streak of light zig-zagged it's way across in the water.
 I soon realised that it was a flying fish darting in the water that left these glowing streaks in it's wake :open_mouth: I was back out soon though since the mosquitoes were wrecking havoc on Parul in the mangroves.
 It would have been fun to kayak out here.
 Maybe next time :smile:

 We walked back to the BnB, expecting the party that the hostel next door had invited us to.
 It was cancelled by the time we reached the place and thus ended our last night in Holbox, quite uneventfully.